Last updated on July 18, 2023 at 01:50 pm

 - Then GMs had the task of sharing the message with their teams.

 While this may seem inefficient, this cascade model of communication is actually really important for large or complex changes/updates.
 Often, it’s best to give managers a heads-up on what’s happening with specific talking points and action items before the message is shared with everyone.
-We want managers at all levels of the organization to be well-versed and on board with whatever the change is.
+We want managers at all levels of the business to be well-versed and on board with whatever the change is.

 The biggest issues with this way of communicating are: